Natural help for hay fever

 How do these complementary medical interventions complement conventional therapies?

-In conventional medicine, hyposensitisation plays a major role in the treatment of hay fever.
-In addition, medication can be used to reduce histamine, which is responsible for the symptoms.
-Unfortunately, these medications often cause side effects, in particular considerable fatigue, which is very disturbing for patients.
-Complementary medical measures can supplement conventional medicine very well.
-In the preventive situation, acupuncture - similar to hyposensitisation - is even able to reduce the intensity of hay fever and the duration of the hay fever season.
+In conventional medicine, hyposensitisation (specific immunotherapy) plays an important role in the treatment of hay fever.
+In addition, medication is used to weaken the effect of histamine - a central trigger of the symptoms.
+However, these drugs can cause side effects, in particular considerable fatigue, which many patients find very stressful.
+Complementary medical measures can complement conventional medicine very well.
+For example, acupuncture is not only used to relieve symptoms, but can also have a preventative effect.
+Similar to hyposensitisation, it can help to reduce the intensity of symptoms and subjectively shorten the duration of the pollen season.

 Weitere Beiträge